eddpeterson/theBucketList/Readme.md

 Add jquery in application.js
 //= require jquery-ui
 http://stackoverflow.com/questions/8238553/i-updated-to-the-latest-jquery-rails-1-0-18-but-did-not-get-the-new-jquery
+* Add facebook like button to site on about page when user is logged in (instead of login view) # 1 hour Test users:
+Carol id: 100003030401022
+David id: 100003038021110
+Make Carol and David friends
+https://graph.facebook.com/TEST_USER_1_ID/friends/TEST_USER_2_ID?access_token=<get carrols acces token>&method=post
+After you need to login as David and accept the friendship

 # TODO: 100 hours initially estimated

 * Facebook login should work automatically.
 Improve how login flow works. # Unplanned and worked already 4 hours
-* Add facebook like button to site on about page when user is logged in (instead of login view) # 1 hour

 * Friends page should contain list of friends using the site # 8 hours
 - with % of accomplished goals # 1 hour